-No good businesses became successful without a proper and thorough business plan.
+No good business became successful without a proper and thorough business plan.
 If you want to have any chance of success, this is a part that you won’t want to miss.
 Starting a fitness business takes a lot of research and planning.

 It’s better to take it slow and develop the proper plan first rather than rush it and regret it later on.
 You’ll need to know every detail before you start operating your business.
 A Lean Business Plan is perhaps the first step you should take.
 It is the collection of the main points and pointers about how the business will work.
 Every company or business has one.